Letters from Lodi

 The portion coming from the old Church Block vines—adding up to barely 1.5 acres, currently held by Steve Borra's daughter Gina Granlees and managed by Mr. Niggli—is a classic field blend.
 That is to say, all the different grapes were picked on the same morning and co-fermented in one tank.
 The other 60% was fermented and aged separately before undergoing Niggli's customarily deft blending.

 Here is how Mr. Bjork explains the process:

-In lieu of the absence of information on grape content on the bottle itself, you might instead appreciate the artwork on the front, depicting the soulful visage of Manuel Maldonado, the recently retired vineyard manager of Borra Vineyards, which for the longest time was distinguished for being Lodi's oldest modern day, independent winery estate—founded by the legendary Steve Borra in 1967 and operated until just before his death in 2020.
-There are many people in Lodi who cannot talk about this without tearing up.
+Instead of the absence of information on grape content on the bottle itself, you might instead appreciate the artwork on the front, depicting the soulful visage of Manuel Maldonado, the recently retired vineyard manager of Borra Vineyards, which for the longest time was distinguished for being Lodi's oldest modern day, independent winery estate—founded by the legendary Steve Borra in 1967 and operated until just before he died in 2020.
+Many people in Lodi cannot talk about this without tearing up.

 The wine itself, adds Bjork, is "a tribute to the work of Steve Borra and Manuel Maldonado.
 Steve purchased the Church Block in the early 1970s from the local Catholic diocese [hence its name], and both Steve and Manuel nurtured it for decades."

 It is only appropriate that this Historic Vineyard Society-recognized vineyard now serves as the defining core of a red wine that, in itself, could be considered a wine for the ages.
 Given Niggli's penchant for blending based upon whatever might be provided by Mother Nature each year, future bottlings may not be the same each year.
 But 2020 is now in the bottle, at your fingertips, awaiting your judgement and appreciation.